 Once you have identified the type of IP being infringed and gathered the required information, you are ready to submit your report to Amazon.
 Simply follow the steps below to get started.

 Step 1.
-Head to Amazon’s Infringement Report Page
+Head to Amazon’s IP Infringement Report Page

 This page varies depending on which version of Amazon the infringing product is being sold on.
 For most territories, the infringement page can be found by adding ‘/report/infringement’ to the end of the URL.